www.landmodo.com - Landmodo

 Let’s break these documents down even further.

-During typical cash or bank-financed transactions, the property buyer will receive a deed when they close on the property.
+During typical cash or bank-financed transactions, the buyer will receive a deed when closing the property.
 However, since the owner is financing the property, you typically won’t get the deed in your name until you pay the note in full.

-In this case, the land sales contract will be the stand-in for the deed; it says that if you make all the payments you’ve agreed to on the promissory note, then you are provided with the deed.
+In this case, the land sales contract will be the stand-in for the deed; if you make all the payments you’ve agreed to on the promissory note, you are provided with the deed.

 The Promissory Note is an agreement between you and the property seller.
 It lays out the commitment you are making, and it says that you promise to pay each month on time a specified monthly payment.
 In most of these notes, there are no pre-payment penalties.